NancokPS2/ChessLikeCSharp/Obsidian/Celestial Priest.md

 ### [[Ability|Abilities]]
 - Light Bath: Heals targets in an area for 20% of their max health.
 - Spotlight: Target heals twice as much health from all external sources.
 Only one target can be under its effects at a time.
 (Fast)
-- Soothing Shine: The user heals all friendly units at the end of its turn.
+- Soothing Shine: The user heals all friendly [[Unit]]s at the end of its turn.
 - Star Mark: All enemies in an area loose a flat 50% evasion

 ### [[Passive|Passives]]